w3f/Grants-Program/applications/Profond.md

 We’re inspired by [Pagoda.co](http://Pagoda.co), no code builders in the Near Ecosystem.
 It provides:

-1. Create smart contracts for Token and NFT
+1. No Code Builder: Create smart contracts for Token and NFT
-2. Analytic for smart contracts
+2. Indexer (coming soon): To help successful projects and enterprises scale their dApp.
-3. Indexer (coming soon)
+3. Analytics (coming soon): Data analytics for smart contracts, covering volume, users, transactions, and gas fees.
-4. API Analytics.
+4. API Analytics (coming soon): To get data from analytics.

 Currently, we’re building MVP in Sui Ecosystem for users to create NFT and Token.
 Analytics, API and Indexer is still under development.